Tizios9999/glitch-reporter-frontend/README.md

 GlitchReporter is a complete software application that helps tracking and managing customer support requests.
 It allows customers to create tickets to report problems or ask questions, and it provides agents with a centralized view of all tickets.

+This is the frontend interface, you have to run the backend service first in order to make it work.
+You can find the repository <a href="https://github.com/Tizios9999/glitch-reporter-backend/">here</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With